ivogabe/gulp-typescript/readme.md

 gulp-typescript
 ===============
-A gulp plugin that compiles TypeScript files.
+A gulp plugin for handling TypeScript compilation workflow.
+The plugin exposes TypeScript's compiler options to gulp using TypeScript API.

 Features
 --------